ahmadajmi/multilingualwithangular/README.md

 When we support more languages we need to do more things to our App, this will include translating App text, change layout direction (RTL & LTR) and in some cases load different content based on the selected language.

-#### Environment Setup
+## Environment Setup

-First let's setup our development environment, we will use [bower] and [gulp] to manage the project dependencies.
+A quick overview of the development environment and how to set it up, we will use [bower] and [gulp] to manage the project dependencies, so a basic knowledge of them would be great.

-Let's setup bower with [bower init] in the Terminal and then install our packages. `bower init` will interactively create a manifest file `bower.json`.
+Let's setup bower by running [bower init] in the command line and then install our packages. `bower init` will interactively create a manifest file `bower.json`.

-The next step is to install the initial bower packages.
+The next step is to install the initial required packages.

 ```
 bower install angular --save